BryanMorgan/isbot/README.md

 - Focused on speed, simplicity, and ensuring real browsers don't get falsely identified as bots
 - Tested on over **12k** bot user-agents and **180k** browser user-agents - updated bot and browser lists are downloaded as part of the integration test suite
 - Easy to plugin as middleware to Actix, Rocket, or other Rust web frameworks
-- Includes a default collection of 300+ known bot user-agent regular expressions at compile time
+- Includes a default collection of bot user-agent regular expressions, optionally included at compile time
 - Allows user-agent patterns to be manually added and removed at runtime

 ## Usage